-The hidden costs of an IP breach: Cyber theft and the loss of intellectual property has been added to your bookmarks.
+The hidden costs of an IP breach: Cyber theft and the loss of intellectual property has been saved

 Losing customer data to hackers can be costly and embarrassing, but losing intellectual property to cyber thieves could threaten a company’s future.
 The first step toward prioritizing IP protection and incident readiness: properly valuing possible IP losses.